Th30n/dotfiles/README.md

   * `./link-em-up` - **delete** and replace your configuration with those from the repository

+You will probably want to edit gitconfig and zshrc to suit your environment but this setup **does not try** to be cross compatible for other users.

 ## Updating

 Just do a `git pull` inside repository.
 New modifications can easily